-(a) No later than five business days and no earlier than ten business days prior to the Closing Date, Parent shall prepare a certificate certified by Parent's chief financial officer (the "Initial Parent Certificate") which contains: (i) an estimated consolidated balance sheet of Parent and its subsidiaries (the 'Parent Closing Balance Sheet") as of the opening of business on the day during which the Closing Date occurs without giving effect to the transactions contemplated hereby, (ii) a calculation of the estimated Parent Working Capital (as defined in Section 2C.02(h)) and (iii) a calculation of the estimated Parent Total Other Liabilities (as defined in Section 2C.02(h)).
+- (a) No later than five business days and no earlier than ten business days prior to the Closing Date, Parent shall prepare a certificate certified by Parent's chief financial officer (the "Initial Parent Certificate") which contains: (i) an estimated consolidated balance sheet of Parent and its subsidiaries (the "Parent Closing Balance Sheet") as of the opening of business on the day during which the Closing Date occurs without giving effect to the transactions contemplated hereby, (ii) a calculation of the estimated Parent Working Capital (as defined in Section 2C.02(h)) and (iii) a calculation of the estimated Parent Total Other Liabilities (as defined in Section 2C.02(h)).
 Following receipt of the Initial Parent Certificate, i-STT and Pihana shall have the right to review the Initial Parent Certificate and consult in good faith with Parent regarding the Initial Parent Certificate.
-No later than one business day prior to the Closing Date, Parent shall deliver to i-STT and Pihana a final certificate ertified by Parent's chief financial officer (the "Final Parent Certificate") identical to the Initial Parent Certificate shall include any revisions mutually agreed upon by Parent, i-STT and Pihana following such consultation period.
-The Parent Closing Balance Sheet and the calculation of Parent Working Capital and Parent Total Other Liabilities shall be prepared in accordance with the same accounting principles, methods of computing estimates and otherwise on a consistent basis with those used in preparing the financial statements.

-(b) As soon as practicable, but in no event later than 60 days following the Closing Date, STT Communications and the Pihana Stockholders' Representative shall prepare a calculation of Parent Working Capital (the "Final Parent Adjustment Calculation").

-(c) STT Communications and the Pihana Stockholders' Representative shall deliver a copy of the Final Parent Adjustment Calculation to Parent promptly after it has been prepared.
+No later than one business day prior to the Closing Date, Parent shall deliver to i-STT and Pihana a final certificate certified by Parent's chief financial officer (the "Final Parent Certificate") identical to the Initial Parent Certificate; provided, however that the Final Parent Certificate shall include any revisions mutually agreed upon by Parent, i-STT and Pihana following such consultation period.
+The Parent Closing Balance Sheet and the calculation of Parent Working Capital and Parent Total Other Liabilities shall be prepared in accordance with the same accounting principles, methods of computing estimates and otherwise on a consistent basis with those used in preparing the financial statements contained in the Parent SEC Reports (as defined in Section 4.05) and shall contain the same line items as contained in such financial statements. - (b) As soon as practicable, but in no event later than 60 days following the Closing Date, STT Communications and the Pihana Stockholders' Representative shall prepare a calculation of Parent Working Capital (the "Final Parent Adjustment Calculation"). - (c) STT Communications and the Pihana Stockholders' Representative shall deliver a copy of the Final Parent Adjustment Calculation to Parent promptly after it has been prepared.
 After receipt of the Final Parent Adjustment Calculation, Parent shall have 30 days to review the Final Parent Adjustment Calculation.
 Unless Parent delivers written notice to STT Communications on or prior to the 30th day after receipt of the Final Parent Adjustment Calculation stating that Parent objects to the Final Parent Adjustment Calculation (and setting forth in reasonable detail its calculation of disputed items), Parent shall be deemed to have accepted and agreed to the Final Parent Adjustment Calculation.
 If Parent so notifies STT Communications of its objections to the Final Parent Adjustment Calculation, the parties shall, within 60 days (or such longer period as the parties may mutually agree) following such notice (the "Parent Adjustment Resolution Period"), attempt to reach an agreement that resolves their differences.